oracle-livelabs/security/oci-kms/create-connection/create-connection.md

-## Task 2: Adding a connection between your Thales CipherTrust Manager and OCI
+## Task 2: Configuring CipherTrust Manager Connection to Oracle

+1. From the training platform, open Windows Server.
+2. Open your browser and enter the CipherTrust IP Address as the site name.
+3. The Login window opens.
+4. Enter the following:

+You are now logged into the web GUI console.
+5. On the left pane, expand Access Management, and then click Connections.

-1. Click the + Add Connection button to open the Add Connection wizard.
+6. Click the + Add Connection button to open the Add Connection wizard.
 The wizard consists of the following steps:
     * Select Connection Type : Select “Cloud” : “Oracle Cloud Infrastructure”
     * General Info: provide a Name and Description (optional) for the new connection.
     * Configure Connection: